 All staff have been consulted in the writing of this policy.
 Staff have read, understand and agreed to the implementation of this amended Behaviour Policy.
-This policy is to be ratified by the Management Committee in October 2023 This policy will be monitored through lesson observations, informal monitoring - observing practice across school and behaviour monitoring, (debrief minutes, IEP's, use of safe place logs, behaviour files etc)

-This policy and practice will be evaluated throughout the year and formally on a yearly basis.
+This policy will be monitored through lesson observations, informal monitoring - observing practice across school and behaviour monitoring, (debrief minutes, IEP's, use of Safe Zone logs, behaviour files etc) This policy and practice will be evaluated throughout the year and formally on a yearly basis.